 In all these, if Africa was innocent, then it is unlikely that the negative stories told about Africa’s role in slavery are true.

 Unfortunately, the stories of slavery and slave trade have solely been told by the wicked slave master.
 As a result, he has painted every African on the Africa continent whom he did not take away from the African soil as a slave seller.

-But the reality is that, both the African in the diaspora and those at home were all slaves to the same slave master during that period of his total dominance; except that he made selections based on his interests and needs and sent out the most fitting ones while keeping the rest on the African soil with the same faith!
+In reality however, both the African in the diaspora and the African at home were all slaves to the same slave master during the period of his total dominance; except that he made selections based on his interests and needs and sent out the most fitting ones while keeping the rest on the African soil with the same fate!

 It is time for us to come to recognize that this story is being told to make the oppressor looks less evil in the eyes of the oppressed and also, to create an unending animosity between the black population at home and those who were taken across the Atlantic Ocean.

 By doing so, the colonizers have in their hands, a tool to prevent a possible reunification between the two groups.

 Let us not allow the wicked man to still stand on our way for a reunification that will generate the needed force for a genuine emancipation of our black race.